naughtyfruit53/FastApiv1.6/PR2_COLLABORATION_AI_ANALYTICS_GUIDE.md

 ## Overview

-This PR implements comprehensive real-time collaboration, AI-powered help, advanced analytics, and accessibility improvements for the TritIQ Business Suite, with special focus on mobile and demo mode experiences.
+This PR implements comprehensive real-time collaboration, AI-powered help, advanced analytics, and accessibility improvements for the TRITIQ BOS, with special focus on mobile and demo mode experiences.

 ## 🎯 Key Features Implemented